 - Consumption of video content on YouTube or LinkedIn

-These marketing KPIs will serve as barometers for you.
+These are often referred to as “vanity metrics,” but these marketing KPIs will serve as barometers for you.
 Are we moving in the right direction as we build this sustainable revenue marketing engine?

 Just recognize that it takes time.
 And frankly, the key ingredient (patience) is one that many nearsighted organizations unfortunately won’t tolerate as they remain trapped inside an endless hamster wheel of marketing mediocrity.